 This crisis is going to irreversibly accelerate the digitalisation of society.
 It has shown us that there is no such thing as an analogue and a digital life, but that they are the same thing.
 The world has changed already and it will not be the same again.
 In this new world, Telefónica will play a key role as a catalyst for digitalisation".

 José María Álvarez-Pallete

 Chairman & CEO - Telefónica S.A.

-Telefónica is making all efforts to ensure that the connectivity and the telecommunication network works at full capacity, in a reliable, stable and secure way.
-As an example, in Spain, the company has been able to cope with an increase in bandwidth demand of almost 40%, a growth of mobile data traffic of 50% and mobile voice of 25% in the first weeks of the confinement by Covid-19.
-The company is doing the same in all the countries where it operates, working to provide the networks with sufficient capacity to absorb the most demanding peaks.
+Ensure connectivity so that the telecommunications network operates at full capacity, in a reliable, stable and secure manner.
+In Spain, we have faced an increase in bandwidth demand of almost 40%, a 50% growth in mobile data traffic and a 25% growth in mobile voice in the first weeks of confinement.
+The Group is doing the same in all the countries where it operates, striving to provide its networks with sufficient capacity to absorb the most demanding peaks.